mustaphee/jobs/README.md

 ### Remote Job Hunter BOT ###

 * Quick summary -
-The Treasure Hunter is designed to scrape and apply for remote job listings on a daily
+The Job Hunter is designed to scrape and apply for remote job listings on a daily
 * Version - 1.0

 ### How do I get set up? ###

 * Summary of set up -
-The project requires Python 3.
-I assume you have Python3.x installed already
+The project requires Python 3.x, so I assume you have Python3.x installed already

 Setting up is quick and easy.
 Just run
 ```